 The Sports Management major is designed to prepare graduates to become leaders in this exciting and varied field.
-Preparation for this field will include an emphasis on studies in both relationship principles and business practices, in addition to sports management practices and procedures.
-All students in this major field of study will also complete 18 credits of Bible & theology training.
+Students will select from one of three exciting tracks: Sports Coaching, Sales and Marketing, or Entrepreneurship and Small Business Development.
+All students in this major field of study will also complete 18 credits of Bible & Theology training.
 We believe that this training is essential in the support of NCU's institutional mission of "preparing students to fulfill Biblical models of leadership & ministry throughout the world."
 The knowledge and insights from this field of study are meant to enhance the student's spiritual preparation for a life of serving God whether that be in a secular or Christian environment.
 Students will benefit from North Central's location as the Twins Cities has nine professional sport teams, numerous colleges, a strong park & recreation district and many private fitness clubs to enhance the classroom experience with practical experience and on the job training.